getantidote/use-omz/README.md

 # don't have to worry about whether OMZ will work correctly.
 getantidote/use-omz

-# Regarding OMZ libs - you may decide to use all of OMZ's lib like so:
+# Regarding OMZ libs - you may choose to use all of OMZ's lib like so:
 #   ohmyzsh/ohmyzsh path:lib
-#
+# -OR-
-# -OR-, if you really know what you want and nothing else, you might be able to
+# If you really know what you want and nothing else, you might be able to
 # choose only the specific libs you need:
 #   ohmyzsh/ohmyzsh path:lib/clipboard.zsh
+#   ohmyzsh/ohmyzsh path:lib/history.zsh
+#   ohmyzsh/ohmyzsh path:lib/completion.zsh
-#
+# -OR-
+# You may decide not to load anything from lib at all.

 # Let's go ahead and use all of Oh My Zsh's lib directory.
 ohmyzsh/ohmyzsh path:lib